-Use DSA and Elgamal (default) as the encryption type.
+Use RSA and RSA (the default) as the encryption type (as of 2020).
 Use key size of 1024 or bigger, the default is 2048.
 (Bigger than this doesn’t improve security much.)

 Next you enter a password (since blanks are allowed it is called a passphrase).
 The private key is stored in a file on your computer.
 If you don’t encrypt this file with a password, then it is easier for someone (or virus) to steal your private key!
 Note if you have multiple private keys then each will have it’s own password.

 While it is possible to not enter a password (thus making use of the key easier later), this is not recommended.
 Instead you should use agent software.